Securely store and maintain your research data

 Contact

-Standby is accessible via desktop or the transfer cluster on O2, providing a similar degree of data protection as Active storage, including snapshots and off-site backup.
+Standby is accessible via desktop or the transfer cluster on O2 and provides a similar degree of data protection as Active storage, including snapshots and off-site backup.
+Please note the temporary modification to the Standby storage snapshot retention schedule summarized in the “Upcoming data center relocation” news article.

 Contact